jackdoe/detective/book/week-4.md

 `print()` is called a function, functions are kind of mini useful programs, this one will print whatever you tell it.
 In this case `print("Hi!")` will output `Hi!`.
 Pretty amazing, I hope one day to explain to you what goes into showing a character on your screen.
 Remind me to show you Ben Eater's 6502 videos when you grow up.

+`"Hi!"` is a string, strings are just series of characters, you can make them in python with `"something"` or `'something'`, either single quotes or double quotes.

 ```
 while True: